Okipa/laravel-form-components/README.md

 HTML select elements natively don't accept placeholder attributes, however the select component allows you to handle a placeholder-like option: a selected, disabled and hidden option that is prepended to the other ones.
 This placeholder will behave [as for the other components](#manage-label-and-placeholder).

-Easily switch between single and multiple mode, this package takes care about converting the name into an array name if it has not been manually added.
+In multiple mode, this package will take care about converting the name into an array name, so you don't to add it manually.

 ```Blade
 @php($options = [1 => 'Laravel', 2 => 'Bootstrap', 3 => 'Tailwind', 4 => 'Livewire'])